Content Creators

 Testing in World #

 Even after testing the animation in the editor, it’s important to check how it’s actually going to look like and behave in Decentraland.
 To test it in world, go to the Collections tab, select the desired collection and it will show all the items you have in it.
-Select the desired collection and click the button See in World.
+Click on See in Decentraland.

-After clicking the following pop up is going to appear.
+You will be asked to choose if you want to test it in an Empty Parcel or in Genesis Plaza.
 Selecting Empty Parcels will teleport you to a place without too much content, which will load faster.
 Selecting Genesis Plaza will take you to the main plaza.

 Before Publishing #

-Make sure to set the price properly, add a nice description and verify if all the information and settings are right.
+Make sure to add a nice description and verify if all the information and settings are right.
 Double check the thumbnail too.
-If you’ve filled all the information necessary you will see Done as the status of your item.
+If you’ve filled all the information necessary you will see Ready to Submit as the status of your item.
+Now your emote is ready to be published!

-The Done status means that your file is ready be published!
+The Ready to Submit status means that your file is ready be published!